asrivast28/ramBLe/README.md

 ## Licensing
 Our code is licensed under the Apache License 2.0 (see [`LICENSE`](LICENSE)).
 The licensing does not apply to the `ext` folder.
-Please refer to the individual files for their licensing terms.
+Please refer to the individual files in the folder for their licensing terms.